daviddalpiaz/appliedstats/anova.md

 H_0: \mu_1 = \mu_2 = \ldots \mu_g \quad \text{vs} \quad H_1: \text{ Not all } \mu_i \text{ are equal.}
 \]

-Notice that the alternative simply indicates the some of the means are not equal, not specifically which are not equal.
+Notice that the alternative simply indicates that some of the means are not equal, not specifically which are not equal.
 More on that later.

 Alternatively, we could write